darkwing-17/auto-annotated-portfolio/content/pages/index.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    title: >-
+    title: EC.designworks
-      This is a site in construction.
     subtitle: >-
       This is a future site for EC.designworks, which will become my new online studio presence.
 Coming soon.
     styles:
       self:
         height: auto